 Wrigley Field; photo by Matt Alaniz

-There’s no better place to spend a summer afternoon than the ballpark.
-Chicago’s iconic Chicago Cubs will play two home games over the holiday weekend at Wrigley Field on July 1 – 2.
-Their ballpark is one of the oldest and most iconic stadiums in the country — definitely a bucket list experience for any baseball fan.
+Chicago’s legendary Chicago Cubs will play a slew of home games over the Fourth of July weekend at Wrigley Field from July 4 – 6.
+Their ballpark is the second-oldest MLB stadium in the country, with famous features like the ivy-covered outfield and hand-operated scoreboard — definitely a bucket list experience for any baseball fan.
 Afterward, spend some time exploring lively Wrigleyville.

 Explore Navy Pier